Oil down near $123 on demand concerns

 TIGHTER SUPPLY

-Apart from Iran, oil markets are already coping with a disruption in shipments from smaller producers such as South Sudan, Yemen and Syria.
+Apart from Iran, oil markets are already coping with a disruption in shipments from smaller producers such as South Sudan and Syria.

 More than 1 million barrels per day (bpd) of supply is estimated to be offline - 1.1 percent of daily world demand - including Libyan output yet to return after the virtual shutdown of its oil sector during its 2011 civil war.